Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

 ## 6. Creating required GameObjects

 1. Create an empty GameObject, optionally called bciReader
-2. Attach the OpenBCIReaderDummy.cs script to the new GameObject
+2. Attach the OpenBCIReaderDummy.cs script from the imported Scripts folder to the new GameObject
-3. Create a new object using the BCI Menu Canvas prefab
+3. Create a new object using the BCI Menu Canvas prefab inside the imported Prefabs folder
+4. If prompted to import TMP Essentails, click "Import TMP Essentails" and wait for the import to finish, then close the TMP Importer
-4. Click the BCI Menu Canvas object; in the inspector, set the OpenBCIReaderI variable to your bciReader object
+5. Click the BCI Menu Canvas object; in the inspector, set the BCI Reader Object variable to your bciReader object
+6. Switch to the Game tab from the Scene tab
+7. Select "16:9 Aspect" instead of "Free Aspect" from the resolution dropdown
+8. Click play to test the menu

 ---